Sheila Laxon

 Sheila Kathleen Laxon ONZM is a New Zealand/Australian racehorse trainer.
-She was the first female Thoroughbred horse trainer to win the Australian cups double, the Caulfield Cup and Melbourne Cup, with her mare Ethereal in 2001.
-Her efforts were recognised when she took out the Fred Hoysted Award for the Australian season's outstanding training performance.
+Born in Wales, she became the first female Thoroughbred horse trainer to win the Australian cups double, the Caulfield Cup and Melbourne Cup, with mare Ethereal in 2001.
+In 2024, she won the Melbourne Cup again with Knight's Choice, who was trained with her training partner and husband John Symons.

+Biography

 Laxon was born in Pontypridd, Glamorgan, Wales.
 Her early childhood was spent on a small farm run by her mother.
 Her father was away from home much of the time working as a ship's pilot.
 It was on the farm that Laxon developed a passion for horses through pony clubs, gymkhanas and showjumping.

-Before emigrating to New Zealand around 1980, she spent time working with English trainer John L. Dunlop at his stables in Arundel, Sussex.
+Prior to moving abroad, she spent time working with English trainer John L. Dunlop at his stables in Arundel, Sussex.
+At age 18, Laxon moved to Australia, following a friend to the country.